 This route is most suited to people with substantial work experience and a school that is willing to support them through the training.

-There are no fees unless buying the PGCE in addition to the QTS.
-This would cost £1,500.
+There are no fees for this route of training, unless you are choosing to buy the PGCE in addition which is £1,500.